Anime-influenced animation: Television

-The Hazbin Hotel cartoon series and its web spinoff Helluva Boss have been frequently interpreted by viewers and fans as an anime despite both shows being made in the United States and is therefore a Western cartoon.
-According to series creator Vivienne Medrano, both animated series got their primary influence from other American cartoons, such as Disney's movies and Broadway musicals.
-That said, both also possess plentiful anime references, particularly in terms of animation, visual effects, character design, and iconography, making Hazbin Hotel and Helluva Boss recent examples of American cartoons being comparable to that of actual Japanese anime.
+Hazbin Hotel and its web spinoff Helluva Boss have been frequently interpreted by viewers and fans as an anime despite being an American series.
+According to series creator Vivienne Medrano, both animated series got their primary influence from other American series, such as Disney's movies and Broadway musicals.
+That said, both also possess plentiful anime references, particularly in terms of animation, visual effects, character design, and iconography, making Hazbin Hotel and Helluva Boss recent examples of American series being comparable to anime.